-3.6 Citizens must not be violent, abusive or threatening to Councillors or officers and must not wilfully harm property owned by the Council, Councillors or officers.
+- 3.5 Citizens must not be violent, abusive or threatening to Councillors or officers and must not wilfully harm property owned by the Borough Council, Councillors or officers. - 3.6 The Borough Council maintains a 'Violent, Abusive and Threatening Behaviour Register' whereby any such incident referred to in paragraph 3.5 is recorded. - 3.7 Members of the public must not create a disturbance when attending any meeting of the Borough Council.